vuminhtue/SMU_Machine_Learning_Python/_episodes/07-Model_Based.md

 model_NB.score(X_train,y_train)
 model_NB.score(X_test,y_test)
 ```
+In addition to **GaussianNB**, sklearn also includes: **MultinomialNB, ComplementNB, BernoulliNB, CategoricalNB**.
+More information on Naive Bayes using sklearn can be found [here](https://scikit-learn.org/stable/modules/naive_bayes.html)

 ## Linear Discriminent Analysis
 - LDA is a supervised learning model that is similar to logistic regression in that the outcome variable is categorical and can therefore be used for classification.